Reynolds, Smith & Hills

-RS&H, Inc. (RS&H) is an American facilities and infrastructure consulting firm in the United States.
-The privately held architectural, engineering, planning, and environmental services corporation is headquartered in Jacksonville, Florida, where they also provide clients with facilities and infrastructure consulting.
+RS&H, Inc. (RS&H) is an employee-owned architectural, engineering, planning, and environmental services corporation headquartered in Jacksonville, Florida.
+They also provide clients with facilities and infrastructure consulting.

 Beginnings

 The company was founded in 1941 and grew slowly through the years before being purchased in 1987 by Hunter Environmental Services.
 Three years later, after negotiating for a year, a group of eight senior RS&H employees that included Leerie Jenkins and David Robertson bought the company's architecture, engineering and planning operations and incorporated in the State of Florida in 1989.
 Their goal was to rebuild the company and concentrate on its specialties.
 The firm is one of Florida's largest privately held architectural service companies with 26 offices located in ten Florida cities, as well as California, Colorado, Georgia, Illinois, Michigan, Minnesota, Missouri, North Carolina, Ohio, Texas, Utah and Virginia.

 RS&H operates in five segments: